All Conditions & Treatments

 • nerve injury

-The rule for bone healing in general is to expect a six-week period to ensure proper bone strength.
-After that, it is generally advised to include an additional week or two of support in a removal plastic splint.
+The rule for fracture healing is to expect a six-week period to ensure sufficient bone strength.
+It is generally advised to include an additional week or two of support in a removable plastic splint.
 A stable fracture may be treated with a combination of casting and splinting throughout this healing period.

 In most cases, a patient who has undergone internal fixation surgery for a distal radius fracture may begin gentle wrist range of motion within 1 to 2 weeks of surgery, after which time a removable splint is used to support the hand.

-The plate that was surgically placed inside the arm/wrist at the time of surgery may be left in place or removed at a later date.
+The hardware that was surgically placed inside the arm/wrist at the time of surgery may be left in place indefinitely.
+Approximately 5% of implants are ultimately removed.

 An individualized treatment plan for distal radius fractures